The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Applications

-For \ref{item:lr-decrease} (\cref{fig:horizon-transfer-i}), we conclude that by decreasing the schedule by the correct factor $\rho$, we can reuse the entire constant schedule from the short run, while obtaining a bound $\Omega_t$ close to the (theoretically worst-case optimal) bound for a tuned linear-decay schedule.
+For \ref{item:lr-decrease} (\cref{fig:horizon-transfer-i}), we conclude that by decreasing the schedule by the correct factor $\rho$, we can reuse the entire constant part of the short run, while obtaining a bound $\Omega_t$ close to the bound for a tuned linear-decay schedule.
 Importantly, keeping the same base learning-rate for the entire long run would result in a significantly worse bound $\Omega_t$.

 For \ref{item:cooldown-extension} (\cref{fig:horizon-transfer-ii-wsd}), the required increase in cooldown fraction is large, and hence for long extensions, only small parts of training can be reused.
 When doubling the training length ($T_2=2T_1$), the adapted cooldown fraction is roughly $c_1=0.6$.
 As an alternative, one could use the \invsqrt{} schedule, defined by $\eta_t:=1/\sqrt{t}$, combined with cooldown \citep{Zhai2022}. \cref{fig:horizon-transfer-ii-sqrt} shows that for \invsqrt{} the cooldown fraction can roughly stay the same, which however comes at the cost of a larger gap to linear-decay.

-From a theoretical and practical perspective, we conclude that the approach \ref{item:lr-decrease} is preferable, as it allows to reuse the entire short run with no drawbacks in terms of the bound, and -- in a similar fashion as before -- allows iteratively continuing from the newly obtained checkpoints of a constant learning-rate phase.

-\paragraph{Experiments.} Based on the above, we extend the training of a $124$M and $210$M \texttt{Llama}-style transformer \citep{Touvron2023} on the \texttt{SlimPajama} dataset \citep{Soboleva2023}.
+From a theoretical and practical perspective, we conclude that the approach \ref{item:lr-decrease} is preferable, as it allows to reuse the entire short run with no drawbacks in terms of the bound, and -- in a similar fashion as before -- allows iteratively continuing from the newly obtained checkpoints of a constant learning-rate phase. \paragraph{Experiments.} Based on the above, we extend the training of a $124$M and $210$M \texttt{Llama}-style transformer \citep{Touvron2023} on the \texttt{SlimPajama} dataset \citep{Soboleva2023}.
 For details on model, dataset and training procedure see \cref{sec:app:training-details}.
 We set $T_1=50$k and $T_2\in \{100\text{k}, 200\text{k}\}$; a sweep over $50$k steps gives $\gamma^\star_{50\text{k}} \approx 0.001$.
 As a baseline, we use a \wsd{} schedule that continues with the same $\gamma$ over the extended training length.
-For the adapted schedule from \ref{item:lr-decrease}, we decrease the learning-rate after $40$k steps linearly over $1000$ steps (e.g.,\ from \texttt{1e-3} to \texttt{5.25e-4}) as a precautionary measure; however, we did not observe that a decrease in-one-go results in significantly different performance.
+For the adapted schedule from \ref{item:lr-decrease}, we decrease the learning-rate after $40$k steps linearly over $1000$ steps (e.g.,\ from $10^{-3}$ to $5.25\cdot 10^{-4}$) as a precautionary measure; however, we did not observe that a decrease in-one-go results in significantly different performance.
 We use a cooldown of $20$\% for all runs.